The law relating to agency in Kenya is contained in the Factors Act 1889 and the common law as modified by the doctrines of equity.

 6. Personal Performance or non-delegation: The agent must perform the undertaking personally as this is consistent with the maxim delagatus non potest delegare “Delegates must not delegate”.
 If an agent delegates in violation of this principle, the principal is liable for any loss or liability arising.
 However, this maxim is subject to various exceptions where the delegates can delegate:

 i.
-Where it is authorized the contract between the parties.
+Where it is authorized by the contract between the parties.

 iii.
-Where it is authorized trade usage or customs.
+Where it is authorized by trade usage or customs.

 iv.
 Where it is effected with the principal‟s knowledge.